 Mary Anne shifts awkwardly and focuses on her wine glass, lifting it to her lips for a slow drink.

 "Does she have any secrets she hasn't told us?"
-Veronica asks, giving Mary Anne what I assume was supposed to be a cheeky grin.
+Veronica asks, giving Mary Anne what I assume is supposed to be a friendly grin.